 Advanced metering of electricity could have a significant impact on the development of the energy market and services related to it, as well as promoting energy efficiency and the development of energy networks of the future.
 The European Union on the basis of the third energy package calls upon the Member States to introduce advance metering systems, which should enable and promote active consumers' participation in the energy supply market.
-For many years in Slovenia, the deployment of advanced measuring devices is ongoing, which at introducing appropriate information and communication systems allow remote monitoring, management of data on electricity consumption, forecasting, development, and implementation of new energy services.
+For many years in Slovenia, the deployment of advanced measuring devices is ongoing, which at introducing appropriate information and communiAt the end of 2016, half of the consumers connected to the distribution system were equipped with smart meters, one-fifth of them complies with the technical requirements set in the legislation cation systems allow remote monitoring, management of data on electricity consumption, forecasting, development, and implementation of new energy services.